 Philanthropic Leadership (Master's)

 The Philanthropic Leadership master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults seeking fundraising and philanthropic strategy and implantation techniques.
-Designed specifically for professionals who currently or aspire to manage a non−profit or charitable organization development function, the master's in Leadership and Organizations with a concentration in Philanthropic Leadership prepares students to lead dynamic organizations.
-Learn to strengthen and enhance your organization’s reputation, build vital support through strong and lasting leadership, and sustain donor relationships resulting in a robust development function with a master's degree.
+Develop strategies to strengthen and enhance an organization’s reputation and donor support while building vital communications through strong and lasting leadership.

-Leadership classes are led by faculty who work in the field they teach and provide students industry insight to help them thrive in the tight−knit field of development and fundraising.
-Learn strategies of fiscal responsibility and transparency that lead to community support, and identify the goals and plans necessary to uphold a successful organization.
-Students will examine case studies and experiences as they learn to organize staff, boards, volunteers, and resources.
-From budget planning to legal issues, useful technology to ethics, the practical guidance provided in the master's concentration in Philanthropic Leadership at University College will prepare non−profit leaders with the knowledge and skills needed to succeed as professional development leaders in the philanthropic sector.
+Students will be prepared to lead dynamic organizations while learning best practices for fiscal responsibility, board and staff development, and transparency that lead to community support.
+From budget planning to legal issues, useful technology to ethics, the practical guidance provided will prepare students with the knowledge and skills needed to succeed as professional development leaders in the philanthropic sector.
 Customize your Leadership and Organizations master's degree through the innovative Professional Options Curriculum using our convenient online degree builder tool, which allows you to select courses that cater to your specific career needs.

 This degree prepares students to:

 - Describe the processes and content of organizations that meet the description of philanthropic organizational excellence